-Semi trucks (also known as semis, tractor trailers, 18 wheelers, or big rigs)
+Semi trucks (also known as semis, tractor trailers, 18 wheelers, class 8 trucks, or big rigs)

 Used by both private carriers and for-hire carriers, the “semi” is what comes to mind when most people think of the trucking industry.
 These trucks are also known as tractor trailers because they combine a powerful engine (the tractor) with a trailer for cargo.
 Motor carriers often cover primary liability and cargo insurance, but owner operators who work for them–or on lease-to-purchase agreements–often add their own physical damage, bobtail, deadhead and/or non-trucking liability coverage when driving semis.